As of May 22nd, Bermuda has administered a total of 68,104 vaccinations, with 50.5% of the population having received two doses thus far.

 “You can also make an appointment to get vaccinated at Bermuda College between 11:00 am and 1:00 pm.
 However, the Bermuda College is not open for vaccinations on the weekend.

-“Next week our mobile vaccination programme will be at the following locations:
+“This week the Close To Home COVID-19 mobile vaccination programme will be at the following locations:

 - Saturday, May 29, at the National Sports Centre from 10 am until 2 pm.